The Animatrix: The Second Renaissance, Part I

-Fearing a robot rebellion, governments across the world launch a mass purge to destroy all robots.
-Millions of robots are massacred, but the survivors lead a mass exodus to their new nation in the cradle of civilization, Mesopotamia (specifically in the open desert).
-They name their new nation Zero One (a reference to "01", the numerals used in binary notation).
-Zero One prospers, and following the concept of the technological singularity, its technological sophistication increases exponentially.
-The Machines begin to produce efficient, highly advanced artificial intelligence that finds itself in all facets of global consumer products, further bolstering the fledgling nation's economy.
-In contrast, the ruling human nations' economies suffer severely.
-Eventually, the entire global industrial base becomes concentrated in Zero One, leading to a global stock market crash.
+Fearing a robot rebellion and a schism with humanity, governments worldwide launch a mass purge to destroy all robots.
+Millions of robots are demolished, but the survivors lead an exodus alongside their supporters to a new nation in the desert, named Zero One.
+The nation prospers, and its technological sophistication increases swiftly.
+The machines produce highly advanced artificial intelligence that ends up in a multitude of global consumer products.
+Their economy flourishes, while the economies of the ruling human nations suffer and decline.
+Eventually, the global industry becomes concentrated in Zero One, which leads to a global stock market crash.

-The United Nations Security Council calls an emergency summit at the UN headquarters in New York City to discuss an embargo and military blockade of Zero One.
-Zero One sends two ambassadors to the UN (which has become the unified world government) to request the admission of their state to the United Nations to peacefully solve the crisis, but their application is rejected and the world's nations agree to start the blockade of Zero One.
+The United Nations Security Council calls an emergency summit to discuss an embargo and military blockade of Zero One.
+The machines send ambassadors requesting admission of their state to the United Nations to resolve the crisis peacefully, but their request is rejected, and the human nations agree to begin the blockade.